A first aid seizure rescue method

 The Exchange Breathing Method (EBM) is a technique which can be used as a first aid seizure rescue method.
 This means that it can be used to try and stop a seizure which is in progress.

-Always follow the full instructions, learn CPR resuscitation, and seek permission and reassurance of a relevant healthcare professional prior to using the Exchange Breathing Method.
+Precautions: Always follow the full instructions, learn CPR resuscitation, and seek permission and reassurance of a relevant healthcare professional prior to using the Exchange Breathing Method.

-If you use EBM, please let your healthcare professional know, as this will also help to spread the word, and help more people to find out about this invaluable technique.
+If you use the EBM, please let your healthcare professional know, as this will also help to spread the word, and help more people to find out about this invaluable technique.

 My name is Gemma Herbertson, and I am the Founder of Neuro Frontiers.
 After around 3 years of my son having 100-500+ seizures a week, I was desperate for answers.
 I began an intense period of research, reading thousands of papers.
 I also formed an online group of people looking for similar answers (it is called Diets for Epilepsy www.facebook.com/groups/DietsForEpilepsy).
 Some incredible people in the group kindly shared what they knew as well.
 One person in particular who researched and shared some very pertinent information was Bernhard Rohrbeck.
 When I connected the group’s thoughts (particularly Bernhard’s) with my research, I had one of those Eureka! moments, and realised that first of all, we have a natural and free source of something called Carbogen contained in every out-breath we make.
 I also realised that (because of some potential nasal receptors, and what they might trigger in the brain) that to breathe an out-breath up the nose of someone having a seizure could well be the answer.